matsukky/maylo_theme/readme.md

 ## Usage

 1. Open VSCode
-2. Search for `Maylo Theme` in extensions
+2. Search for `Okla Theme` in extensions
 3. Install the theme and choose your variant in `Preferences: Color theme`